I’ve had a crazy week; setting up my own business and preparing for my launch event so I’ve had no time to blog at all.

 Benefits of Omega-3s in Pregnancy

 Omega-3s are essential for neurological and early visual development of a baby.
 However, our diets tend to be severely deficient in this critical fat.
-This fat deficiency is increased by the fact that pregnant women are depleted of the omega-3s that they eat because the fetus uses them for nervous system development.
+This fat deficiency is increased by the fact that pregnant women are depleted of the omega-3s that they eat because the baby uses them for nervous system development.

 Omega-3s are also used following the birth of the child to create breast milk.
 Each subsequent pregnancy causes the mother to become further depleted.
 Studies have shown that adding omega-3s to a pregnant woman’s diet has a positive effect on the visual as well as the cognitive development of the baby, and may also reduce the risk of allergies in infants.

 Omega-3s also have positive effects on a pregnancy.
-Increased intake of omega-3s has may lower the risk of preeclampsia, prevent pre-term labor and delivery and may increase the birth weight of the baby.
+Increased intake of omega-3s has may lower the risk of preeclampsia, prevent pre-term labour and delivery and may increase the birth weight of the baby.
 However, a deficiency in omega-3 increases a mother’s risk of postpartum depression.